Remortgaging - FAQs

 Applying by phone or in branch

-If you apply over the phone by calling us on 0345 850 3705 or in branch by booking an appointment, you'll receive advice from one of our qualified mortgage advisers.
+You can apply by contacting us.
+You'll receive advice from one of our qualified mortgage advisers.
 They'll ask about your needs and circumstances and then recommend our most suitable mortgage for you.
 They'll discuss the next steps in the application process and answer any queries you may have.

 If you apply online, you’ll have to make your own choice about the most suitable mortgage for you.
 By applying online, you’re making the decision not to receive any advice from one of our qualified mortgage advisers.
 At the start of your application we'll ask some questions to confirm that you're eligible to proceed online.

 If you start your application online, you can change your mind at any time and receive advice from one of our mortgage advisers in branch or over the phone.Back to top